BayatGames/conventions/docs/glossary.md

 **SSR (Server-Side Rendering)**: The process of rendering web pages on the server and sending fully rendered pages to the client.

 **Swagger**: A tool for documenting RESTful APIs.

+**SemVer (Semantic Versioning)**: A formal convention for specifying compatibility using a three-part version number: MAJOR.MINOR.PATCH.

+**WCAG (Web Content Accessibility Guidelines)**: Guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the main international standards organization for the Internet.

 ## T